FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

    - This is the mail server address of your email service provider.
 It typically looks like `smtp.example.com` for outgoing emails and `imap.example.com` or `pop.example.com` for incoming emails.

 2. **Port:**
    - The port number to use for connecting to the mail server.
-Common ports include:
+Common ports include for outgoing emails:
      - 465: This is the SMTP port for SSL-encrypted connections.
      - 587: This is the SMTP port for TLS encrypted connections (STARTTLS).
      - 25: This is the default SMTP port, but ISPs often block it for security reasons.